A Homeowner’s Guide to Creating A Sensory-Friendly Space For Individuals with Sensory Processing Disorders

 Incorporate a Sensory Garden

 Sensory gardens incorporate all of the five senses and have been shown to help with anxiety and fidgeting.
 Studies also show that sensory gardens can help children develop their non-verbal communication skills.
-Elements that make up a sensory garden include scented and edible plants, sculptures, water features, and touchpads. safely indoors is also a good idea.
-Bring in houseplants to soothe and calm individuals or consider planting a garden outdoors.
+Elements that make up a sensory garden include scented and edible plants, sculptures, water features, and touchpads.

 Changes for the Home